The plant-based trend in Asia Pacific

 2. Enriching the nutritional profile

 The protein off-notes are now masked.
 However, there is a second challenge.
 It is to enrich the nutritional profile of your plant-based foods, as very little plant proteins are actually a great nutritional alternative to real meat, fish or dairy.
-Our Springer® Proteissimo 101 yeast protein is the solution you may be looking for.2 With a PDCAAS3 score equal to 1 (higher than the FAO4 recommendations) and a DIAAS5 equal to 1.02, our yeast protein is more nutritious than most of the proteins now available on the market.
+Our Springer® Proteissimo 101 yeast protein is the solution you may be looking for.* With a PDCAAS3 score equal to 1 (higher than the FAO4 recommendations) and a DIAAS5 equal to 1.02, our yeast protein is more nutritious than most of the proteins now available on the market.

 3. Creating or enriching characteristic taste

 As our experts explain in this webinar with many food applications examples, our Springer® Reveal range of yeast extracts synergizes with different seafood flavor ingredients as well as sea-based ingredients such as algal oil and seaweed, creating appealing and tasty plant-based fish alternatives.
-They also developed other innovative solutions to mimic the sensory attributes of real meat and dairy for example, our Springer® Signature range helps to bring authentic meat taste profiles such as beef, chicken or dairy taste profiles such as cheese to the matrix.
+They also developed other innovative solutions to mimic the sensory attributes of real meat and dairy for example, our Springer® Signature range helps to bring authentic meat taste profiles such as beef, chicken or dairy taste profiles like cheese to the matrix.

 Our solutions in plant-based development

-1Good Food Institute, 2021
+2 Good Food Institute, 2021

 3 Protein Digestibility Corrected Amino Acid Score